kuchyx/WUT_Computer_Science/EGUI/lab3/README.md

-Use run.sh script to install dependencies, run frontend and backend server using one script or use npm i and then npm start
+Use run.sh script to install dependencies and run frontend and backend server using one script <br/> or use npm i and then npm start